-The good news is, if you feed your cat a nutritionally balanced commercial cat food, she's already getting all the nutrients she needs.
-You don't need to supplement her diet with anything.
+The good news is, if you feed a nutritionally balanced commercial cat food along with providing a source of clean, fresh water, then your cat is already getting all the essential nutrients.
+You don't need to supplement the diet with anything.
 If you still choose to throw in some extras, make sure you avoid these foods:

 Cartoons always show cats happily lapping up milk, as if it's their favorite food in the world.
-Actually, too much milk can cause diarrhea in cats, and it's certainly not a source of the complete nutrition she needs.
+Actually, too much milk can cause diarrhea in cats, and it's certainly not a source of the complete nutrition your cat needs.
 Remember never to substitute milk for water.

 - Raw eggs

 With the salmonella that exists these days, you should never feed raw eggs to cats.
 For cats, repeated consumption of raw eggs can cause skin inflammation, loss of hair and poor growth due to biotin deficiency.